Guide To Dehumidifiers

 These are the many benefits of dehumidifiers:

-• Keep food fresh: Less humidity keeps your foods tasting fresh longer.
+- Keep food fresh: Less humidity keeps foods fresh longer

-• May help ease symptoms of illness: Moist, hot air is more difficult to breathe.
+- May help ease symptoms of illness: Moist, hot air is more difficult to breathe.
 Spending time in an environment with high humidity may worsen asthma symptoms.
-Those who struggle with COPD may find relief from using a dehumidifier when the natural humidity is too high.
+Those who struggle with COPD may find relief from using a dehumidifier when humidity is too high.

-• Create a healthier environment: A dehumidifier removes mold spores and dust from the air.
-The altered composition of the air may also prevent dust mites and other pests from living in your home.
+- Create a healthier environment: A dehumidifier reduces mold spores and dust mites.
+The dryer air should also prevent other pests from living in your home.
 Dust mites require humidity of at least 65% to thrive, and most humidifiers can ensure the humidity stays lower than that.

 Where to Place a Dehumidifier

-Central PA homes and especially basements have humidity problems that can result in water damage, insects, and mold problems, especially in the summer months.
+Central PA homes and especially basements have humidity problems that can result in damage, insects, and mold problems, especially in the summer months.
 A whole-home dehumidifier is best suited to maintain healthy humidity levels throughout large spaces and homes.
-Finished basements often have a lot of wood work, flooring, and drywall that are most likely to result in damage if humidity is not kept under control.

 When It’s Time to Get a New Dehumidifier